- The name of the Association shall be the Constitutional and Administrative Law Bar Association, to be known as ALBA.

 - The membership of the Committee (who, subject to paragraph 6(iii)and (iv), shall be elected) shall be as follows:

-- Five officers, namely Chair, Vice-Chair, Treasurer, and Secretary and Membership Secretary, of whom the Chair shall be Queen’s Counsel.
+- Five officers, namely Chair, Vice-Chair, Treasurer, and Secretary and Membership Secretary, of whom the Chair shall be King’s Counsel.
 The officers shall hold office for two years, with the possibility of renewal;

 - Up to thirteen other elected Members;